So-Cool/junction/Readme.md

 ## ToDo ##
 - [ ] If car journey times are bad, how does this affect alternative modes of transport?
 - [ ] Can congestion data link with sentiment mapping?

+---

+- [ ] SVG interactive road map; on click show travel time series below
+- [ ] general time range slider; change the colour of the road depending on the usage